 The best way to get to the parade is to use public transportation.
 This event takes place the same weekend as Fleet Week, which draws thousands of people into the city all weekend long.

 You can use the F-Streetcar, the 30, 45, or 49 buses, or the Powell-Mason cable car from Union Square (click here for my tips on avoiding the long cable car lines at Union Square).

 Disclaimer: I receive a small commission from some of the links on this page.

 I recommend booking early if you want to stay nearby.
 The best place is in Fisherman's Wharf, where you can walk just a few blocks to the parade.
 Another great option is Union Square, as there are plenty of public transit options from there.

-You can also look for the best hotel deals in San Francisco through TripAdvisor.com.
-They promote current deals offered by local hotels.
+You can also look for the best hotel deals throughout the city if you want to stay elsewhere.
 Click here to check out their selection and to find the best rate.

 Fleet Week: As mentioned above, this year's Italian Heritage Parade coincides with the large Fleet Week celebration.
 Both take place in Fisherman's Wharf.
 If you are attending the parade, make sure to also check out the great events for Fleet Week.
 Click here to learn more.

 Arab Film Festival: If you are interested in learning about the real Arab cultures around the world, head over to this year's Arab Film Festival.
 This event allows independent Arab filmmakers to show you the stories that are not often covered on TV or in the movies.